 1. What are the program's entry dates and application deadline?

-CBU's teacher education programs (with the exception of the PPS and ASC) offer a rolling admission policy, and accept students for the fall, spring, or summer semesters.
+CBU's teacher education programs (with the exception of the PPS) offer a rolling admission policy, and accept students for the fall, spring, or summer semesters.
 Students may begin the program in any semester.
-The PPS and ASC credential program accepts students as cohorts are formed.
+The PPS credential program accepts students as cohorts are formed.
 Candidates are strongly encouraged to complete the application at least one month prior to the start of the semester.

 2. What are the program's prerequisites?